 An indoor garden conservatory evokes more Bellagio comparisons although this one seems a little larger and more traditional.

 The pool area is lovingly and lushly landscaped and while it’s a little too formal for my tastes it certainly fits in nicely here.
 The spa is a huge, Zen wonder offering just about any pampering you can imagine and quite a few that you probably never knew existed.

 The casino area is simply laid out, basically one big rectangle divided into four smaller ones with plenty of slots of all denominations (pennies, nickels, quarters, dollars, and higher), a surprising number of video poker machines, and lots of table games all with very high betting limits.
 The cheapest blackjack table you’re likely to find is going to run you $15 a hand.

 That of course brings us back to the issue of cost.
 Everything here is crazy expensive and I’m not just talking about the rooms.
 Dinner at most of the restaurants will run you at least $75 per person with some double that.
 The show is over $120 per ticket.
 A drink at the bar is going to be $10 with tax and tip.
 Even the sundry store charges $7 for a bottle of water and $18 for a small container of lip balm.

 And then there are the rooms themselves.
 Although they are running some specials that could net you one of these rooms for at low as $159 a night during the week, you can usually expect to pay much more than that Sunday through Thursday and over $250 a night on weekends.
 In any other city in the world, these rooms would probably cost double that, but here in Las Vegas it still seems crazy to me that anyone would willingly pay that kind of dough.
-And don’t forget the parking charges and mandatory $39 per night resort fee that they tack on top of the standard rates.
+And don’t forget the mandatory $45 per night resort fee that they tack on top of the standard rates.
 It includes things like Internet and gym access but still.